cncf/tag-app-delivery/platforms-maturity-model/v1/index.md

 Keep in mind that the goal of this paper isn’t to prescribe a rigid formula, but rather a framework that you can apply to your circumstances.
 Every single word may not be relevant to you, but we hope the content will inspire you to introspect on your own platform journey, taking what makes sense and leaving the rest.

-The objective of this model is to provide a tool to help guide you on your journey.
-Platform design and implementation is not an exact science, but rather depends on the needs of your project, your organization and your time and place.
+The objective of this model is to provide a tool to help guide platform engineering practitioners, stakeholders, and other interested parties on their journeys.
+Platform design and implementation is not an exact science, but rather depends on the needs of an individual project, an organization and a particular time and place.

 ### A final introductory note

 As you review this model, keep in mind that each aspect is meant to be rated and evolved independently.
 However, like any socio-technical system, these aspects are complex and connected.
 Therefore, you may find that in order to improve one aspect of your platform, you have to reach a minimum requirement in another aspect.
+For example, engineering teams may self-organize and adopt product thinking around their platform ("Level 3" investment) before their organization has staffed a dedicated platform engineering team ("Level 2" investment).
+On the other hand, to achieve that product thinking level of investment, organizations may benefit in building operational scale of consistency in measurement collection and use.

 Implementations of platforms will vary from organization to organization; make sure to evaluate the current state of your group’s overall cloud native transformation.
 A phenomenal resource to leverage for this evaluation is the Cloud Native Maturity Model.